forcedotcom/packaging/DEVELOPING.md

 1. Write tests and run: `yarn test` (unit) and/or `yarn test:nuts` (NUTs)
 1. Show all changed files: `git status`
 1. Add all files to staging: `git add .`
-1. Commit staged files with helpful commit message: `git commit`
+1. Commit staged files with helpful commit message: `git commit`.
+New features should prepend the commit message with "feat:".
+Bug fixes should prepend, "fix:".
 1. Push commit(s) to remote: `git push -u origin <branch_name>`
 1. Create a pull request (PR) using the GitHub UI [here](https://github.com/forcedotcom/packaging).